akay64/aspnetcore-2.0-docker-dbg/README.md

 ### How to use
 1. Clone the repository
-2. Open ./src folder in your terminal
-3. Rename ./src to what ever you want to call your application, I will call it "App" for this example
+2. Rename ./src to what ever you want to call your application, I will call it "App" for this example
-4. Create a new ASP.NET Core app inside the renamed ./src folder run `dotnet new mvc` in terminal
+3. Create a new ASP.NET Core app inside the renamed ./src folder run `dotnet new mvc` in terminal
 	- Replace `mvc` with your needed ASP.NET template (https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore2x)
-5. Now you will have a somthing like this ./App/[generated files]
+4. Now you will have a somthing like this ./App/[generated files]
-6. Rename ./App back to ./src
+5. Rename ./App back to ./src
-7. Go to the root of the repository where the Dockerfiles are and run `docker-compose up --build`
+6. Go to the root of the repository where the Dockerfiles are and run `docker-compose up --build`
 	- Once completed, your site is now accessable on http://localhost:8000 hosted inside docker
-8. Now to setup the debugger: Open the project in VSCode
+7. Now to setup the debugger: Open the project in VSCode
 	- You can do a `dotnet restore` from your host terminal inside the ./src folder, will fix the broken intellisense
-9. Open .vscode/launch.json
+8. Open .vscode/launch.json
 	- Replace `"program": "/app/[ENTER APP NAME HERE].dll"` with your app's name "App.dll" example.
-10. Open .vscode/tasks.json
+9. Open .vscode/tasks.json
 	- Replace both `"${workspaceRoot}/src/[ENTER APP NAME HERE].csproj"` with your app's name "App.csproj" example.

 That's it!
 Now go into ./src/Controllers And set a breakpoint in one of the actions you want to hit, and press F5.
 The debugger should spin put and let you debug inside of Docker, go to http://localhost:5050 and activate the code path for your breakpoint!